dxc-technology/halstack-browser/README.md

 # Halstack Browser
-Halstack Browser is a React component that provides a visual mechanism to crawl and discover API resources and operations dynamically for those APIs implementing the HATEOAS pattern.
-In contrarty to other path-based approaches such as OpenAPI - where static AP specs are used to describe a list of pre-defined path resources and available operations - Halstack Browser allows both API consumers and producers to work with hypermedia, auto-discoverable REST APIs.
-Thus, everytime an API implementation changes, these updates will be automatically visible in Halstack browser without the need of importing or configuring any API spec.
+Halstack Browser is a React component that can be included in any React Web App and provides a visual mechanism to crawl and discover API resources and operations dynamically for hypermedia-based APIs.
+In contrary to other path-based approaches such as OpenAPI (where static specs are used to describe a list of pre-defined path resources and available operations) Halstack Browser allows both API consumers and producers work with auto-discoverable REST APIs just based on their implementations, without any spec.
+Thus, every time an API implementation changes, these updates will be automatically visible in Halstack Browser Web component without the need of importing or configuring any API spec.

 ## Use
 ### Installation